 At Westbury Infants, children enjoy quality music lessons which have musical sound as the dominant language.

-All music lessons follow the Charanga scheme of work across the school.
+Our music lessons follow the Charanga scheme of work across the school as well as some additional units specifically devised by our Music lead.

 Within lessons children listen to music; sing; play tuned and untuned percussion instruments; and participate in group music making activities to their parents and peers.